-Late arrivals to the academy are addressed in Reception.
-All late arrivals are spoken to regarding their late arrival and marked accordinglyon the register students are due to attend a detention of up to 1 hour at the end of the day.
+Late arrivals to the academy are addressed in the canteen.
+All late arrivals to register are spoken to regarding their late arrival and marked accordingly on the register students are due to attend a detention for 30 minutes at the end of the day.